labrynx/error-enhanced/docs/README.md

 ### Introduction

-Welcome to the official wiki for the `error-enhanced` library.
+Welcome to the official documentation for the `error-enhanced` library.
 This comprehensive guide is intended to serve as the central resource for developers looking to implement or understand the library's capabilities for advanced error management.
-Whether you're a novice trying to get started or an experienced developer looking for in-depth information, this wiki has you covered.
+Whether you're a novice trying to get started or an experienced developer looking for in-depth information, this documentation has you covered.

 ### What is `error-enhanced`?